Alex-Holzer/Code_Snippets/file_handling.md

     Args:
-        directory_path (str): The path to the directory containing the files to be renamed. suffix (str): The suffix to be appended to the renamed files. date_format (Optional[str]): The format of the date in the filename.
+        directory_path (str): The path to the directory containing the files to be renamed. suffix (str): The suffix to be appended to the renamed files. date_format (Optional[str]): The format of the dates in the filename.
 If None, it will try to infer the format.

     Returns:
         Callable: A function that can be used with DataFrame.transform().